informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Antibodies.md

     * _In Preparation_ (still drafting),
     * _PI Review_ (ready for internal approval), or
     * _Submitted_ (ready for Hub review).
 Your data will **not** be viewable publicly until approved for _Release_ by the Hub.
 [For a complete description of the Curation Process, click here.](/docs/curation-workflow)
-  * _Consortium_: Make sure you indicate whether this is from the RBK or GUDMAP Consortium.
+  * _Consortium_: Make sure you indicate whether this is from the ATLAS-D2K Consortium.

 * When finished, click `Submit Data` to save your new antibody record.
 You can now close this tab.